caneara/waterfall/README.md

 Note the inclusion of a `$type` attribute on the job.
 This should be set to the model type of the main record that is being deleted.
 In this example, we're deleting a user, so the `$type` is `User::class`.

-### Configuring the tasks
+### Creating tasks

 At the moment, all the job will do, is soft-delete the user, then hard-delete it.
 Without intermediate tasks, this will still trigger a cascading delete.
 To prevent this, let's add some tasks.
-We do this by adding a `tasks()` method to the job, and then creating one or more `Waterfall\Tasks\Task` e.g.
+We do this by adding a `tasks()` method to the job, and then creating one or more `Waterfall\Tasks\Task`.

+#### Set the related model

+Our first step, is to set the related model (e.g. a user has many posts, so the model will be `Post::class`).
+We do this by using the `model` method e.g.

 ```php
 use Waterfall\Tasks\Task;